vkaratrantos/diploma-thesis/robot_initialisation/readme.txt

-These files are used to connect the Elephant Robotics MyArm 300 Pi with another PC.
+These files are used to connect the Elephant Robotics MyArm 300 Pi with a PC.

+The main goal is to control the arm "bypassing" the Raspberry Pi.
+The

 The "ros_lan_driver.py" and "start_mission.py" run in the desktop and the "..." runs in the Raspberry Pi of the robot.